 |Line of credit||No||No||Monthly||7-25%||$10,000 to $100,000|

 What is an ITIN?

-The Individual Taxpayer Identification Number or ITIN is issued to people who need an identification number as taxpayers, but who are not eligible to receive a Social Security Number.
+The Personal Taxpayer Identification Number, or ITIN, is for non-US citizens who need to pay taxes but cannot receive a Social Security Number.

-Attached with the application form you must include a proof of identity, like your passport or driving license.
-After submitting your application, you’ll receive a letter from the IRS with your ITIN number in about six weeks.
+You must also include proof of identity during the application process, like your passport or driving license.
+You’ll receive your ITIN number in about six weeks.

-Camino Financial is one of the few lenders willing to grant you credit only with an ITIN.
-This is a great opportunity for undocumented immigrants who need to capitalize their businesses.
-If you only have an ITIN number and want to apply for a loan, read how to get ITIN loans to finance your business.
+Camino Financial is one of the new lenders willing to grant you credit only with an ITIN.
+This is a great opportunity for undocumented immigrants who needs business financing.
+Read here how to get ITIN loans to get that financing.

 An immigrant in a new country must start building a credit history from scratch.
-That’s why it can be difficult to access credit, mortgages or credit cards until you’ve worked in the country for several years and have proof of a stable income.
+That’s why it can be difficult to access credit until you have proof of a stable income.

 Building a credit history takes time.
 Follow these tips to achieve it faster:

-- Open an account.
-In addition to opening an account at the bank of your choice, apply for a secured credit card, in other words, a car backed by the funds you deposit into the account.
+- Open an account at the bank of your choice.
+Also, apply for a secured credit card, in other words, a card backed by the funds you deposit into the account.